 Respiratory tract infections

 Infections can occur at any point in the respiratory tract.
-These may be described as:
+Some examples include:

-Lower respiratory tract infection: The most common type is bacterial infection, and espeially bacterial pneumonia.
-Other causes of lower respiratory tract infection include viruses and fungi.
+- Lower respiratory tract infection (LRTI): The most common type is bacterial infection, especially bacterial pneumonia.
+Other causes of LRTI include viruses and fungi.

 Complications can develop from these types of infections, including lung abscesses and the spread of infection to the pleural cavity.